 Suppose \(x = \nicefrac{p}{q}\) for positive integers \(p\) and \(q\text{.}\) Suppose also that \(x\) is a number with a unique representation, as otherwise we have seen above that both its representations are repeating, see also Exercise 1.5.3.
 This also means that \(x \not= 1\) so \(p < q\text{.}\)

-To compute the first digit we take \(10 p\) and divide by \(q\text{.}\) Let \(d_1\) be the quotient, and the remainder \(r_1\) is some integer between 0 and \(q-1\text{.}\) That is, \(d_1\) is the largest integer such that \(d_1 q \leq 10p\) and then \(r_1 = 10p - d_1q\text{.}\) As \(p < q\text{,}\) then \(d_1 < 10\text{,}\) so \(d_1\) is a digit.
+To compute the first digit, we take \(10 p\) and divide by \(q\text{.}\) Let \(d_1\) be the quotient, and the remainder \(r_1\) is some integer between \(0\) and \(q-1\text{.}\) That is, \(d_1\) is the largest integer such that \(d_1 q \leq 10p\) and then \(r_1 = 10p - d_1q\text{.}\) As \(p < q\text{,}\) then \(d_1 < 10\text{,}\) so \(d_1\) is a digit.
 Furthermore,

-The first inequality must be strict since \(x\) has a unique representation.
+The first inequality is strict since \(x\) has a unique representation.
 That is, \(d_1\) really is the first digit.
 What is left is \(\nicefrac{r_1}{(10q)}\text{.}\) This is the same as computing the first digit of \(\nicefrac{r_1}{q}\text{.}\) To compute \(d_2\) divide \(10 r_1\) by \(q\text{,}\) and so on.
 After computing \(n-1\) digits, we have \(\nicefrac{p}{q} = D_{n-1} + \nicefrac{r_{n-1}}{(10^{n-1} q)}\text{.}\) To get the \(n\)th digit, divide \(10 r_{n-1}\) by \(q\) to get quotient \(d_n\text{,}\) remainder \(r_n\text{,}\) and the inequalities

-By uniqueness we really have the \(n\)th digit \(d_n\) from the construction.
+By uniqueness, we really have the \(n\)th digit \(d_n\) from the construction.

 The new digit depends only the remainder from the previous step.
-There are at most \(q\) possible remainders and hence at some step the process must start repeating itself, and \(P\) is at most \(q\text{.}\)
+There are at most \(q\) possible remainders.
+Hence, the process must start repeating itself after at most \(q\) steps, and so \(P\) is at most \(q\text{.}\)

 The converse of the proposition is also true and is left as an exercise.